 Frequently asked questions

-Why has the price of the service gone up?
+Why has the price of the service increased?

-Why is the price for DD payers cheaper than for non-DD payers?
+Why is the price for Direct Debit payers cheaper than for non-Direct Debit payers?

 Garden Waste collections are not a statutory function and we’ve always asked those that receive the service to contribute towards the costs.
 The costs of subscribing to the service are still reasonable and in line with those charged by other Councils.
 Many properties within the Borough have no/little outside space and do not require a collection and it would be unreasonable to expect them to pay for a service that they will never need through their Council Tax.